mloughran/em-hiredis/README.md

     redis = EM::Hiredis.connect("redis://:secretpassword@example.com:9000/4")

-The client is a deferrable which succeeds when the underlying connection is established so you can bind to this.
-This isn't necessary however - any commands sent before the connection is established (or while reconnecting) will be sent to redis on connect.

-    redis.callback { puts "Redis now connected" }
+Commands may be sent immediately.
+Any commands sent while connecting to redis will be queued.

-All redis commands are available without any remapping of names
+All redis commands are available without any remapping of names, and return a deferrable

     redis.set('foo', 'bar').callback {
       redis.get('foo').callback { |value|
         p [:returned, value]
+      }
+    }

+If redis replies with an error (for example you called a hash operation against a set or the database is full), or if the redis connection disconnects before the command returns, the deferrable will fail.

+    redis.sadd('aset', 'member').callback {
+      response_deferrable = redis.hget('aset', 'member')
+      response_deferrable.errback { |e|
+        p e # => #<EventMachine::Hiredis::RedisError: Error reply from redis (wrapped in redis_error)>
+        p e.redis_error # => #<RuntimeError: ERR Operation against a key holding the wrong kind of value>
       }
     }